-Information on processes used with a program can be organized through preparation of a "program logic model".
+Information on processes used with a program can be organized through preparation of a "program logic model"56.
 In broadest terms, a logic model shows how resources are used in activities to produce outputs that yield outcomes.
 The logic model for a program should provide a clear description of the processes used with that program to provide energy efficiency services and / or products to customers participating in the program.
+Essentially, developing the logic model should show what the processes for a program are supposed to do, with whom and why.
+In particular, the program logic model should:

-&lt;sup>7 McLaughlin, J.A., & Jordan, G.B.
+56 McLaughlin, J.A., & Jordan, G.B.
 (2004).
 Using logic models.
 In J.S.
 Wholey, H.P.
 Hatry, & K.E Newcomber (Eds.), Handbook of practical program evaluation (2nd ed., pp. 7-32).
 Hoboken, NJ: John Wiley & Sons.